mgallegoa/conceptsProbes/react-ts-list-app/README.md

 - Production build service: docker-compose up -d prod-build-react-ts-list-app --build
 - Production run service: docker-compose up -d prod-run-react-ts-list-app

+Note: use --build if previously exist the image, otherwise (the image don't exist) the parameter is not required

 ## HTTP and HTTPS

 To view working correctly, it is necessary to run over HTTPS secure protocol.